yunusdemirci/DefectiveRamsey/README.md

   numbers in the filename are the command-line parameters.
 For example, file `R^BIP_1def_4dense_4sparse.txt` holds the output from the command `defectiveramsey.py 1 4 4 "bip" `.
+* `Defective Cocoloring`.
+All executable programs and results for defective cocoloring version.
+For detailed information, please read `README.md` file in subdirectory
 * `README.md` -- This file.